-Concentrate: For concentrated weed killers, you must add water to dilute the chemical before application.
-This gives you better value per ounce than it may appear initially because you’ll get more applications per bottle than with a product that already contains water.
+For concentrated weed killers, you must add water to dilute the chemical before application.
+This gives you a better price per ounce than it may appear initially because you’ll get more applications per bottle than with a product that already contains water.
 Note that you’ll have to supply your own sprayer, adding another $10 to $25 to the cost, but you can use the sprayer dozens of times if you care for it properly.

 Price: Concentrated products cost roughly $3 to $10 per gallon diluted.

-Ready-to-Use: A ready-to-use weed killer requires no dilution with water.
+A ready-to-use weed killer requires no dilution with water.
 Most of these containers have a sprayer or other application apparatus built into them, further simplifying the application.
 Gel products fit into this category.
 You will pay extra for the convenience of a ready-to-use product.

 Price: Ready-to-use weed killers cost roughly $8 to $20 per gallon.

-Powder and Granular: Because powder and granular weed killers also include fertilizer, they’re used for a different purpose and not really comparable to liquid weed killers when it comes to price.
+Because powder and granular weed killers also include fertilizer, they’re used for a different purpose and not really comparable to liquid weed killers when it comes to price.

 Price: Powders and granular products cost about $5 to $12 per 1,000 square feet of lawn.